rgscherf/csc-412-group5/Bias and Decision Support Systems/Current Decision Support Systems for Mitigating Bias.md

 ### Valdemar Danry, Pat Pataranutaporn, Yaoli Mao, and Pattie Maes
 https://doi.org/10.1145/3384657.3384799
 - " Human judgments and decisions are prone to errors in reasoning caused by factors such as personal biases and external misinformation."
-- "wearable reasoner" is a wearable system that is capable of analyzing if an argument is stated with evidence or not/
+- "wearable reasoner" is a #physical-technologies wearable system that is capable of analyzing if an argument is stated with evidence or not/
 - results show it enhances rationality in users
 - Is not directly related to bias, however states that improving error in reasoning is related to biases in perception.